European-XFEL/Karabo/doc/concepts/general_concepts.rst

 Which Type of Device to Write
 +++++++++++++++++++++++++++++

-The type of device, *bound* or *middle-layer* depends on how your intended application fits into the classification scheme described in the previous section.
+The type of device, *bound* or *middle-layer*, depends on how your intended application fits into the classification scheme described in the previous section.
 If you are in doubt contact the CAS group for assistance.
 If direct hardware-access or p2p-interfaces are involved the usage of *bound* devices is usually the right way to go.